David-hat47/pkg/README.md

 # pkg
-install all pkg in termux just in one script one click
+# install all pkg in termux just in one script one click

+# Before installation
+Type this termux-setup-storage
+and click allow